masyl/isomaton/doc/roadmap.md

 - A story log stores all the significant game actions and actor exclamations
 - Achievements and Inventory changes are logged to the story log

+### Chicken & Egg
+- Chicken actor which lays eggs
+- Chicken Compulsion: If chicken doesnt see other chicken or egg for too long he lays an egg, if egg isnt picked up in X steps, it spawns another chicken.
+- Slime compulsion: Attack chicken (along with princess)
+- Chicken dies/disapear if hit byt slime
+- Knight Compulsion: pick up eggs (or any item) and put in inventory

 ### v0.? - Health
 - Health meter for actors
 - knight looses healt when colliding with slime
 - Actor dies when he looses all his health
+- Knight eats egg from inventory to gain back health

 ### v0.? - Success or failure
 - "Knight kills slime" objective